magento/architecture/design-documents/web-api-controllers.md

 All of these problems stem from having business layer contracts/entities exposed as presentation layer operations/data.

+###### Examples of classes that contain presentation layer logic
+While service contracts implementations usually can contain all the logic needed to execute an operation various presentation areas would require additional logic to convey results to users or to extract operations' arguments from user input.
+Since service contracts are not supposed to know about context they are also not feet to contain additional authorization related logic.

+Examples of cases when we need additional context aware/presentation logic:
+* When we need to validate entity ownership before performing an operation using authenticated user entity
+* Limit frequency of operation execution (for anti-bruteforce measures)
+* Prepare service layer DTOs for presentation, use additional service contracts for reading data to add to an operation's result (most used in HTML area)
+* Plugin that would execute an additional operation based on session data/user context
+* Request throttling for a specific operation
+* Save additional data to session after performing an operation for presentation purposes
+* Log operation result/execution including current context

+Logic for cases described above is usually contained in controllers for HTML area, resolvers for GraphQL area and _nowhere_ for REST/SOAP area.
+REST/SOAP area not having an ability to execute presentation level/context aware logic is not the only problem - another problem is that often such logic can be reused across different areas and classes containing it will be placed in _Model_ namespace which may confused developers into using them inside service contracts.

 ## GraphQL
 #### Current situation
 GraphQL (sometimes) utilizes service contracts and relies on them to have execute complex validations if any needed.